irfanzakhir/jarvis/README.md

 ```

-> ⚠️ **Post-Compilation Directive:** After compilation completes, you must manually copy your local security `.env` file directly into the newly generated `dist/main/` folder immediately adjacent to the generated `main.exe` binary.
+> ⚠️ **Post-Compilation Directive:** After compilation completes, you must manually copy your local security `.env` file directly into the newly generated `dist/main/` folder immediately adjacent to the `main.exe` binary.

 ---